Thimoteus/raadb/README.md

 It treats subreddits as databases, and selftext submissions as collections.
 Documents are comment replies to collections, therefore, inserting a document into a collection is nothing more than submitting a comment to a selftext post in a subreddit.

-Every document and collection has a base 36 id, which is always the first line in the body of the document/collection.
+Every document and collection has a base 36 id, which is supplied by reddit.
-In the case of collections, the ID is the only line in the body.
-For documents, the second line is a base 64 encoding of a `JSON.stringify`ed *something*.
+Document data is a base 64 encoding of a `JSON.stringify`ed *something*.
 That *something* can be anything that can successfully be `JSON.stringify`ed, i.e. an object, an array, a string, a boolean, a number, ...
 Just note that prototypes are passed over when serializing to JSON.